 - Frameworks and Drivers: This is where all the details go: UI, tools, frameworks, etc.

-I will start with a simple scenario to get things going: simply create an small app that shows a list of friends or users retrieved from the cloud and, when clicking any of them, a new screen will be opened showing more details of that user.
+I will start with a simple scenario to get things going: simply create an small app that shows a list of friends or users retrieved from the cloud and, when clicking any of them, a new screen will be opened and for instance, show more details for that user.